WPTechInnovation/wpw-doc-dev/docs/sample-service-messaging.md

+!!! summary

-Please note that this is a early reference guide, and has evolved since it was published, but in combination with the SDK code should give plenty of hints as to how to work with the SDK in a low level.
+    This is an early reference guide which has evolved since it was first published.
+However, in combination with the SDK code, it should give you plenty of hints as to how to work with the SDK.

 ### Service discovery messages

-A reference application shall be built to prove the concepts and APIs outlined above.
+We're going to build a reference application to prove the concepts and APIs outlined above.
 This reference application will be implemented on the current range of platforms aimed at providing IoT services.
 These boards are typically running ‘M’ class processors which as yet do not contain an SE.
 Currently only the application processors (A class such as A57 Cortex) contain SEs.
-However developments are being made in the IoT platform space, for example ARM has released a new M architecture with does contain an SE , although there will be delay before boards using these processors and compiler tools become mainstream.
+However developments are being made in the IoT platform space, for example ARM has released a new M architecture with does contain an SE, although there will be delay before boards using these processors and compiler tools become mainstream.
 This document requires these more secure platforms to be available.

 #### Service broadcast

+    !#js
     {
         "DeviceDescription": "Worldpay Within Enabled Electric Car Charger", "Hostname": "192.168.1.139",